raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 tags: [allonge]
 ---

-A few weeks ago, I ordered a 150th anniversary edition of [The Annotated Alice][aa].
+A few weeks ago, I ordered a copy of the Sesquicentennial Edition of [The Annotated Alice][aa].

 As is their wont, Amazon's collaborative filters showed me other books that might be of interest to me, and I spotted a copy of [Knots and Borromean Rings, Rep-Tiles, and Eight Queens: Martin Gardner's Unexpected Hanging][knots].